dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateSequence.md

     -- 14
 {: .Example xml:space="preserve"}

-If you restart cluster (or wait 1 minute), sequence values returned start after the cache value increment.
+If you restart the cluster (or wait 1 minute), the sequence values returned start after the cache value increment.

 <div class="preWrapper" markdown="1">
     VALUES (NEXT VALUE FOR order_id);